cracked99/warp-kit/INSTALL.md

 ```

 ### Command Not Found
-If `specify` command is not found after installation:
+If `warp-kit` command is not found after installation:
 - With `pip`: Ensure the installation directory is in your PATH
 - With `pipx`: Run `pipx ensurepath`
 - With `uv`: The tool is managed by uv automatically